 - A completed consent application with a list of requested data items (including data items required for linkage)

 - A copy of a blank consent form and information sheet

 - A current ethics approval

 - A signed SSB Conditions of Disclosure form

 To approve your request, the data custodian needs to be satisfied that the consent form is relevant to the request and provides enough information for the participants to make an informed decision about consent.
 If SSB is to be extracting or linking external datasets, you should also provide evidence that release of these datasets has been approved by relevant data custodians.

-After your application has been approved, you must provide a list of participants and a sample of signed consent forms (randomly selected by SSB) before your request can be processed.
+Please contact HSBresearch@health.qld.gov.au as early as possible in the planning process for your consent study as we may be able to provide advice around the wording on your consent form.
+After your application has been approved, you must provide a list of participants and evidence of participant consent before your request can be processed.